leungkimming/MPCAuthen/README.md

 # Quick start
-* API server
+## Common Step
+* Clone the repository to your local folder
+* First, start the API Project (containing API, LLM Proxy and MCP)
     * Replace Azure_API_key in API\appsettings.json
-    * Debug Run API using IIS Express (required AD authentication)
+    * Debug Run API using IIS Express (because IIS Express support Windows authentication)
+## To test ReactJS Client
-* reacthost_ts
+* DOS prompt cd to reacthost_ts folder
     * run 'npm install'
     * Copy .env.example to .env in reacthost_ts
     * Run 'npm start'
     * React Chat UI will open in default browse.
 To see all debug messages, press [F12] in web browser
+## To test Blazor Client
+* Debug run the BlazorClient Project
+## Test case
+* Press [F12] to view console log
 * Test 1:
     * Notice that MCP Server Connection Status: Connected
-            * MCP Server in API project connected with 1 Tool 'GetCurrentTime' listed
+    * MCP Server in API project connected with 1 MCP Tool 'GetCurrentTime' listed
 * Test 2: Click the 'Call API' button.
     * Traditional API in Controller called
     * TimeResultDto returned with login user (prove of authentication) and DateTime
 * Test 3: Click the 'Call the MCP' button.
     * Directly called 'GetCurrentTime' in MCP server passing 'New York' as parameter
     * It is a sentence for LLM to understand, containing login user (prove of authentication in MCP server), HK DateTime and instruction to adjust GMT for New York.
 (LLM know the GMT different between HK and New York)
-        * Test 4: Prompt: 'What is the current time in Melbourne' and press the 'Call LLM' button
+* Test 4: Send Prompt: 'What is the current time in Melbourne'
+    * For ReactJS Client only (because we manage function calling in code):
         * Expand the console messages and notice the 'GetCurrentTime' MCP tool passed to LLM
         * Expand the console messages and notice the LLM request tool call of 'GetCurrentTime' passing 'Melbourne'
         * Notice the result of 'GetCurrentTime' MCP Tool passed back to LLM.
 The content is similiar to Test 3, except the city
+    * In the Chat area, notice LLM's reply after considering the result from 'GetCurrentTime' MCP Tool, including the authenticated user's name.
     * Notice the LLM Token used.
-            * In the Chat area, notice LLM's reply after considering the result from 'GetCurrentTime' MCP Tool, including the authenticated user's name.
-        * Test 5: LLM invoke App dialog for user
+* Test 5: LLM invoke Book Meeting dialog for user
-            * Prmmpt: 'What is the time in New York?'
+    * Send Prmmpt: 'What is the time in New York?'
-            * Prompt: 'Then, book an urgent meeting for me in 15 minutes'
+    * Send Prompt: 'Then, book an urgent meeting for me in 15 minutes for salary matters'
-            * Dialog shown with City and DateTime.
-Input Description & Participants and press 'Book Meeting' (or just cancel)
+    * Dialog shown with City, description and DateTime.
+Input Participants and press 'Book Meeting' (or just cancel)
     * Note LLM's reply message.
-            * To invoke the 'Book urgent meeting' function like traditional Apps, click the 'Book Urgent Meeting' at the top.
-        * Test 6: Shutdown MCP Server
-            * Stop the API debug run
-            * Refresh the Chat UI in the browser
-            * Notice MCP Server Connection Status: Error
-            * Notice the Error connecting: SSE error: Failed to fetch
-            * Notice NO tool passed to LLM
-            * Notice the answer in the Chat area - DateTime unknown.
+    * You can also try to invoke the Book meeting dialog like traditional Apps.
+It is using the same dialog in both cases.

 # Design
 ![MCP Architecture](images/mcp.png)
 * McpHost is the main App.
 Can be Console, thick client or Browser Sandbox